top of page

 He is also noted for his involvement with the founding of the UK's National Health Service, as well as being one of the founders of the Council of Christians and Jews.

-His socially-engaged and egalitarian approach to spiritual practice continues to inspire the ethos of the house, where the emotional wellbeing of the residents comes first.
+His socially-engaged and egalitarian approach to spiritual practice continues to inspire the ethos of WTH, where the wellbeing of residents comes first.

 william-temple-large.jpg